 Junior Transition Irons

-Below are examples of irons for juniors and teens, based on different levels of experience and expertise.
-The club head weight of adult clubs (6 iron is used as a basis) ranges from approx. 252 grams to 265 grams.
-As a comparison, the US Kids Golf Tour Series 6 irons (size 60 & 63) is approx. 250 grams.
-The weight of irons is set out in each section below.
-Note that we have excluded irons priced at over $2,000 a set.
+Weight: The club head weight of adult clubs (using a 6 iron as a baseline) ranges from approx. 252 grams to 265 grams.
+As a comparison, the US Kids Tour Series 6 iron (size 60 & 63) is approx. 250 grams.

 Callaway